sylesh-687/shaileshthakur-resume/Core Java Part4.md

 #### Q74:Does collection object store copies of the objects?
     A: A collection object stores the references of other objects.
 ---

+#### Q75:Can you store primitive data type in collection objects?
+    A: No collections objects is only for Objects.
+---